sahachide/ZenTS/docs/guide/advancedguides/redis.md

 ## Next steps

 Congratulation :tada:!
 You've just learned how to use to Redis in your web application.
 Now you should be familiar on using different databases with ZenTS.
-Head over to the [template guide](./templates.md) to learn how to render HTML code in your application.
+Head over to the [template guide](./templates.md) to learn how to render HTML code in your application or check out the [user and session management guide](./user_management.md) guide to learn how to secure routes and handle different user resources.